 Holsters and pouches are designed to carry a single camera with lens attached.
 Depending on the size, these could be designed for compact cameras, mirrorless cameras or DSLRs.
 They're great if you're not planning on taking or changing lenses.

 Think Tank really did have its thinking cap on when designing this holster, which is packed with clever features.
 The ‘10’ model has internal dimensions of 160x100x152mm and weighs 400g, making it an ideal size for a large CSC or smallish SLR with a kit zoom lens.
 Better still, it has an extending bottom, with a similar zippered arrangement that you’ll often find in carry-on luggage, enabling the internal height to stretch to 210mm.

 There are no less than seven different sizes in the entire Digital Holster V2 range, to suit everything from a medium-sized CSC right up to a pro-style SLR with a 150-600mm super-telephoto zoom attached.
 The 10 model we’re featuring includes two adjustable and removable inner partitions, enabling you to stash an extra lens underneath in the holster’s taller configuration.
 There’s an additional Velcro-secured accessory pocket inside the top flap and a zippered external side pocket, plus a stretchy front pocket.

-The strap is removable, there’s a grab handle on the top, plus an over-sized belt loop which, again, has a Velcro fastening so it’s easy to attach to a belt or other strap.
+The strap is removable, there’s a grab handle on the top, plus an oversized belt loop which, again, has a Velcro fastening so it’s easy to attach to a belt or other strap.
 A slip-over rain cover is also supplied.

 Lowepro is somewhat legendary in the field of camera bags, renowned for its clever design and tough build quality.
-The Dashpoint range of pouches come in ‘10’, ‘20’ and ‘30’ options to suit a range of compact camera sizes, each of which are available in slate grey or galaxy blue.
+The Dashpoint range of pouches comes in ‘10’, ‘20’, and ‘30’ options to suit a range of compact camera sizes, each of which is available in slate grey or galaxy blue.

 Roller bags are designed specifically for travel, with wheels in the base, an extending handle for pulling them along like suitcases and often with dimensions chosen to fit international cabin baggage requirements.

-For travel on trains, planes and automobiles (or at least coaches), the Manfrotto Reloader 55 is a great roller bag.
+For travel on trains, planes, and automobiles (or at least coaches), the Manfrotto Reloader 55 is a great roller bag.
 You can fit loads of kit in the very well-protected main compartment, which has endlessly adjustable dividers.
 Additional pockets are built into the lid to safeguard both a tablet and a laptop of up to 17 inches in size.

 Read more: These are the best roller bags for your camera right now